smXplorer/AlliGator/docs/source/alligator-manual-how-to.rst

 topic of interest, or select a topic in the Table of Content.

-Access the Table of Content by clicking on the  Table of Contents link on the left or on the AlliGator x.xx.x documentation link at the top.
+Access the Table of Content by clicking on the  Table of Contents link on the left or on the AlliGator link at the top left.

-Alternatively, you can simply follow the page hierarchy by clicking on the ``Previous`` or ``Next`` buttons at the bottom of  each page.

 It is of course also possible to use the ``Go back`` or ``Go forward`` buttons of the browser to step through the browsing history.